Polynomial point counts and odd cohomology vanishing on moduli spaces of stable curves: Inductive argument

 \begin{remark} The improved vanishing bound in \eqref{eq:improvedbound}, using the vanishing of singular cohomology of $\cM_{g,n}$ in degree equal to the vcd for $n = 0,1$ \cite{ChurchFarbPutman12, MoritaSakasaiSuzuki13}, is essential to our proof of Theorem~\ref{thm:oddvanishing} for $k = 9$.
 Without this, additional arguments would be required to prove that $H^9(\ocM_5)$ and $H^9(\ocM_{5,1})$ both vanish.
 The improved bound is also used in the proof for $k = 7$, as presented above.
 Without it, we would also need the vanishing of $H^7(\ocM_4)$ and $H^7(\ocM_{4,1})$ to run the induction; the proof for $k = 7$ would then also depend on Theorem~\ref{thm:polynomial}. \end{remark}

 \begin{remark} In the proof of Theorem~\ref{thm:oddvanishing} for $k = 9$, we do not use the full strength of Theorem~\ref{thm:polynomial}; we only use the vanishing of $H^9(\ocM_{4,n})$, for $n \leq 3$.
 By Corollary~\ref{cor:approximate} it is enough to prove that $\#\ocM_{4,n}(\F_q)$ is a polynomial in $q$ plus $o(q^{\frac{9}{2}+n})$.
 In particular, some of the more subtle point counting computations in \S\S\ref{sec:cone}--\ref{sec:split} are not necessary for the proof of Theorem~\ref{thm:oddvanishing}.
 Nevertheless, knowing the full cohomology of $\ocM_{4,n}$ with its $\SS_n$-action will be useful for future work, e.g., for the computation of the cohomology of $\ocM_{4,4}$, $\ocM_{5}$, and $\ocM_{5,1}$.
 Also, as explained in the introduction, the fact that $\ocM_{4,n}$ has polynomial point count for $n \leq 3$ is predicted by the Langlands program, and the additional computations that we present are needed to prove Theorem~\ref{thm:polynomial} and confirm this prediction unconditionally.
-Note that the argument involved in this prediction does not extend to $n = 4$, since a Tate twist of the motive $S[12]$ could appear in the middle degree cohomology group $H^{13}(\ocM_{4,4})$. \end{remark}
+Note that the argument involved in this prediction does not extend to $n = 4$ because, a priori, a Tate twist of the motive $S[12]$ could appear in the middle degree cohomology group $H^{13}(\ocM_{4,4})$.
+However, Canning and Larson have now shown that this does not occur \cite[Theorem~1.4]{CanningLarson22} \end{remark}